ampproject/amphtml/extensions/amp-base-carousel/1.0/README.md

 # Bento Carousel

-A generic carousel for displaying multiple similar pieces of content along a horizontal or vertical axis.
+The Bento Carousel component is a generic carousel for displaying multiple similar pieces of content along a horizontal or vertical axis.

-## Usage

 Each of the component’s immediate children is considered an item in the carousel.
 Each of these nodes may also have arbitrary children.